 Then we study how these variables affect the results. $\tau_{ii}$ are the diagonal elements in the scalar lepton mass squared matrix, which can influence the scalar lepton masses.
 Similarly, $\rho_{ii}$ are the diagonal elements of the scalar neutrino mass squared matrix.
 The non-diagonal elements of the scalar lepton mass squared matrix include the parameters $\xi_{ii}$ and $\epsilon_{ii}$.
 In the whole, $\tau_{ii}$, $\rho_{ii}$, $\xi_{ii}$ and $\epsilon_{ii}$ give effects to the scalar leptons (scalar neutrinos) masses and mixing.
 Therefore, the relic density are influenced by these parameters.

 In the FIG.\ref{tau}, we keep the parameters $\rho_{ii}=0.1{\rm TeV}^2,~\xi_{ii}=14{\rm TeV},~\epsilon_{ii}=3{\rm TeV},$ and plot the results of $\Omega_D h^2$ with $\tau_{ii}$.
-The $\Omega_D h^2$ is an weakly increasing function of $\tau_{ii}$ on the specified interval from 23 TeV$^2$ to 27 TeV$^2$.
-When the value of $\tau_{ii}$ varies from 24.6 TeV$^2$ to 25.8 TeV$^2$, the $\Omega_D h^2$ will be in the band of $3 \sigma$ sensitivity denoted by the gray area in the FIG.\ref{tau}.
-From these data, we can find that the energy of various particles is below a few TeV, which is consistent with the constraints from LHC, so we believe that our results may be verified by the experiment before long.
+The $\Omega_D h^2$ is an weakly increasing function, as $\tau_{ii}$ is on the specified interval from 23 TeV$^2$ to 27 TeV$^2$.
+When $\tau_{ii}$ varies from 24.6 TeV$^2$ to 25.8 TeV$^2$, the $\Omega_D h^2$ is in the band of $3 \sigma$ sensitivity denoted by the gray area in the FIG.\ref{tau}.
+From these data, we can find that the masses of various particles are below a few TeV, which is consistent with the constraints from LHC.
+So we believe that our results may be verified by the experiment before long.
 Since the energy range of the particles is fairly wide, it is more advantageous to test them by experiments in the future.

 On the contrary, the FIG.\ref{rho} shows that $\Omega_D h^2$ is the decreasing function of $\rho_{ii}$ within the selected interval (95000$\sim$107000)GeV$^2$.
 The value of $\Omega_D h^2$ decreases rapidly as the value of $\rho_{ii}$ increases.
 The reason is that the larger $\rho_{ii}$, the heavier scalar neutrino masses we obtain.
 At the same time, the matrix to diagonalize scalar neutrino mass matrix is changed, which influences the results directly and obviously.
-When the value of $\rho_{ii}$ is approximately from $9.85\times10^4 {\rm GeV^2}$ to $1.01\times10^5 {\rm GeV^2}$, we can ensure that the value of $\Omega_D h^2$ is within a reasonable range of $3 \sigma$.
+When $\rho_{ii}$ is approximately from $9.85\times10^4 {\rm GeV^2}$ to $1.01\times10^5 {\rm GeV^2}$, we can ensure that $\Omega_D h^2$ is within a reasonable range of $3 \sigma$.